 She was also galled by her husband’s habit of buying very old books that he thought of as finds and lugging them home.
 She thought that this bibliomania of his was a burden to the family finances.
 Money was needed for their son’s studies and their daughter’s wedding expenses and other costs measurable in cash of which the doctor, self-centered as he was, took not the slightest notice.

-In the summer of nineteen thirty-eight, Dr. Chalupiec went as a representative of the Poznan Natural Scientific Society to a seminar organized in Krakow with the theme “Know Your Birds in Polish.”
+In the summer of 1938, Dr. Chalupiec went as a representative of the Poznan Natural Scientific Society to a seminar organized in Krakow with the theme “Know Your Birds in Polish.”
 The purpose of the seminar was to bring the Polish bird list up to date by translating the most current foreign names of birds into Polish and correcting the taxonomically heretical names on the list.
 Doctor Chalupiec set off on his journey glowing with enthusiasm, because the study of the history of Polish taxonomy was his particular passion.

 The free time he had in Krakow the doctor spent hunting for rarities in the antiquarian bookstores along the Grodzska pedestrian street and the makeshift bukinista stalls in the courtyard gateways of the buildings around the old marketplace.
 Breathing in the dust of decades and centuries, the doctor greedily fingered and flipped through history books, encyclopedias, natural science textbooks and annuals, colorful, oversized engravings of tropical animals and plants, old maps . . .